donohoe/content/posts/the-idea-of-quartz.md

 ![Screenshot of website in development](/posts/media/idea-of-quartz/10-screenshot-dev.jpg)

-In short, when you loaded “qz.com” you had inadvertently loaded data for 15 to 20 articles.
+When you loaded “qz.com” you had inadvertently loaded data for 15 to 20 articles.
 We were well within localStorage limitations of the time.
 The end result was lightning fast when scrolling from one to another.

 I would add that while I have no respect for Page Views as a meaningful metric, I was paranoid people would accuse us of abusing the metric.
 As such, when you scroll from one article to another a new PV was triggered if: